openshift-labs/learn-katacoda/gitops/getting-started/03-deploying-sample-application.md

 ![bgdk-app](../../assets/gitops/bgdk-app.png)

-Clicking on this takes you to the overview page.
+Clicking on this "card" takes you to the overview page.
 You may see it as still progressing or full synced.

 ![synced-app](../../assets/gitops/synced-app.png)